 As projects become more complex and deadlines become shorter, project managers feel pressured to start working on tasks immediately.
 On the contrary, good project management suggests that these are occasions where they should spend time planning the project.
 Poor planning provides opportunities for scope creep or inefficient resource management.
 The planning stage does not have to take too much time, but it must be done carefully, and take into account available resources and budgets while anticipating project roadblocks.

 Using a project plan template, teams can quickly clarify objectives, schedule milestones, assess risks, calculate resources, and identify dependencies.
 To make the plan more visible for all involved, project managers should create a project timeline.

 - What Is a Project Timeline?

 What Is a Project Timeline?

-A timeline is a line with dates, events, or activities displayed in a chronological order.
+A timeline is a line with dates, events, or activities displayed in chronological order.
 A project timeline is a document that chronologically shows a list of tasks, activities, and milestones, with dates, duration, and dependencies.
-It provides an overview of the entire project from start to finish.
+Timelines often provide an overview of the entire project from start to finish.
 Successful projects depend on following the timeline or work plan, so project managers and teams do their best to keep the project schedule on track.